aspnetboilerplate/aspnetboilerplate/doc/WebSite/Setting-Management.md

 ##### ISettingDefinitionManager

-And also `ISettingDefinitionManager` can be used to get setting definitions that they are defined in `AppSettingProvider`.
+Also `ISettingDefinitionManager` can be used to get setting definitions that are defined in `AppSettingProvider`.
 We can inject and use it anywhere in the application as well.
-You can get definition name, default value, displayname and etc. by using `ISettingDefinitionManager`.
+You can get definition name, default value, display name and etc. by using `ISettingDefinitionManager`.

 #### Client-side